★★★★★

 Arrhythmia or atrial fibrillation

-Arrhythmia (irregular heartbeat) and atrial fibrillation can cause blood clots, resulting in blood flow obstruction and other problems.
-A specific form of neck massage called vagal maneuvers is well-known to alleviate the symptoms of atrial fibrillation.
+Arrhythmia (irregular heartbeat) and atrial fibrillation can increase the risk of blood clots, which may obstruct blood flow and lead to other complications.
+A specialized neck massage technique, known as vagal maneuvers, has been shown to help alleviate symptoms of atrial fibrillation.

 However, you must check with a heart specialist to ensure that massage therapy is a safe addition to your treatment.